MichelleGri/la-boulangerie/README.md

 ### Lighthouse Test

 The Lighthouse Test on Developer Tools was used to test specific aspects of the website on desktop and mobile devices.
-The site scored well in on all pages for desktop and mobile.
-The lowest score achieved was for performance on gallery page for mobile devices.
-As there are 14 images on this page, the low score is due to low resolution of some images.
-However, further investigation revealed that these images appear as intended on mobile devices and therefore this is not considered an significant issue to require further attention.
+The site scored well on all pages for desktop and mobile.
+The lowest score achieved was for performance on Contact Us page.
+This is due to the Google Map included on this page.
+However, further investigation revealed that the map is clearly visible and working as intended on mobile devices and therefore this is not considered a significant issue to require further attention.

 #### Desktop